LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 ``logtalk_make(optimal)`` goal.
 See the predicates documentation for a complete list of targets and top-level shortcuts.
-In particular, the ``logtalk_make(clean)`` goal can be specially useful before switching backend Prolog compilers as the generated intermediate files may not be compatible.
+In particular, the ``logtalk_make(clean)`` goal can be specially useful before switching backend Prolog compilers, as the generated intermediate files may not be compatible.
 The ``logtalk_make(caches)`` goal is usually used when benchmarking compiler performance improvements.